nvirm/K8-Gnomish-Queuing-Device/README.md

 - Different error messages
 - You have been disconnected -message

-In addition, it tracks the total time you have spent in queue (while running), and keeps track of the original queue place you started in.
+In addition, it tracks the total time you have spent in queue (while activated from "Start GQD"), and keeps track of the original queue place you started in.

 # PLEASE NOTE!
 Your World of Warcraft must be running in either Maximized Windowed or Windowed mode, since this application has to be on top of the game.